KocomojoLLC/KocomojoSDK/index.md

 </div>

 <div class="swift">
-<p>In the View Controller where you'd like to put the button import import KocomojoSDK.KocomojoButton:</p>
+<p>In the View Controller where you'd like to put the button import KocomojoSDK.KocomojoButton:</p>

 <p>`import KocomojoSDK.KocomojoButton`</p>